jeffhuang4704/debugging-workshop/exercises/01-starting-a-debugging-session/README.md

 (dlv) funcs
 ```

-This will output all functions that can be traced.
+:100: This will output all functions that can be traced.
 You can filter this list
 down by regex:

 ```
 (dlv) funcs ^net/http
 ```

-These function names might seem a bit weird as that is not how you would
+:point_right: These function names might seem a bit weird as that is not how you would
 refer to them in a Go program.

 These are the symbol names of the compiled binary.
 Symbol names identify